 It maintains an ideal temperature inside the body and makes ants able to cope with changes in pressure.
 In addition, it helps in recovering from injuries quickly.

-The fluid regulates the level of pH, ions, and the macromolecules like proteins and lipids with great precision and maintains equilibrium.
+The fluid regulates the level of pH, ions, and macromolecules like proteins and lipids with great precision and maintains equilibrium.

 Some insects use hemolymph to protect themselves against predators.
 They secrete hemolymph into their knees and release the poisonous chemical.
 This toxic chemical can kill predators.